Today I am sharing a Christmas wreath I made using a live cedar wreath, then added a lot of faux eucalyptus and beaded fruit.

 Do you think I need to make a few more?
 I think this wreath cost me about $40 to make.
 Such a bargain.

-Here is the wreath that costs over $300 on Amazon.
+Here is the wreath that costs over $300 online.
 I used it as my inspiration to make this wreath.

 Of course, the $329 wreath has more “stuff” but I still love mine.